FluxAugur/NetgearTelnetEnable/README.md

 **NetgearTelnetEnable is a tool for enables telnet access on certain Netgear devices**

-This code was test OK on Windows7.
+- This code was test pass on Windows7
+- It may be use on Linux

 **Compile:**